tuanngocnguyen/moodle-search_elastic/README.md

 * [Microsoft Azure](https://azure.microsoft.com/en-au/)
 * [Amazon Webservices (AWS)](https://aws.amazon.com/)

-## Installation
-**NOTE:** Complete all of these steps before trying to enable the Global Search functionality in Moodle.

-1. Get the code and copy/ install it to: `<moodledir>/search/engine/elastic`
-2. This plugin also depends on *local_aws* get the code from `https://github.com/catalyst/moodle-local_aws` and copy/ install it into `<moodledir>/local/aws`
-3. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.
-4. Set up the plugin in *Site administration > Plugins > Search > Manage global search* by selecting *elastic* as the search engine.
-5. Configure the Elasticsearch plugin at: *Site administration > Plugins > Search > Elastic*
-6. Set *hostname* and *port* of your Elasticsearch server
-7. Optionally, change the *Request size* variable.
-Generally this can be left as is.
-Some Elasticsearch providers such as AWS have a limit on how big the HTTP payload can be.
-Therefore we limit it to a size in bytes.
-8. To create the index and populate Elasticsearch with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
-9. Enable Global search in *Site administration > Advanced features*

-## Elasticsearch Setup
+## Generic Elasticsearch Setup
+To use this plugin first you will need to setup an Elaticsearch service.

 The following is the bare minimum to get Elasticsearch working in a Debian/Ubuntu Operating System environment.
 Consult the [Elasticsearch Documention](https://www.elastic.co/downloads/elasticsearch) for in depth instructions, or for details on how to install on other operating systems.

-NOTE: The instructions below should only be used for test and dev purposes.
+**NOTE:** The instructions below should only be used for test and dev purposes.
 Don't do this in production.
 For a production setup we recommend Elasticsearch running as a cluster, getting started documentation can be found here: https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html

 Elasticsearch requires Java as a prerequisite, to install Java:
 <pre><code>